Kawue/whide-v2/README.md

 ![WHIDE_Logo](../../Bilder/WHIDE_Logo.png)

 ## Required installations:
-To use WHIDE zou need to install:
+To use WHIDE the following installations are required:

 1. Docker
 2. docker-compose